plotly/dash-vtk/docs/README.md

   cameraParallelProjection=False, # Perspective or flat
-  triggerRender=0,                # Timestamp meant to trigger a render when different triggerResetCamera=0,           # Timestamp meant to trigger a reset camera when different )
+  triggerRender=0,                # Timestamp meant to trigger a render when different triggerResetCamera=0,           # Timestamp meant to trigger a reset camera when different pickingModes=['click'],         # Listen for click and/or hover event.
+(Options: hover, click)
+  # clickInfo,                    # Read-only property to retreive picked representation id and picking information
+  # hoverInfo,                    # Read-only property to retreive picked representation id and picking information
+)
 ```